 People always claim that a job interview is the hardest part of seeking a new work opportunity.
 I completely disagree with that!
 It’s nowhere near difficult if you just be yourself and be well prepared.
+Many employers carry out background checks on applicants nowadays.
+One of the most commonly used is the hireright background check, so it is imperative that you learn you’re protected by the Fair Credit Reporting Act.
 Here are some tips and tricks to nail a job interview.

 1. Put on a contagious smile

 First impressions are super important as they show your self confidence and self esteem.
 Always show up with a smile and steady footsteps.
 Make sure to introduce yourself using your first name along with a warm greeting.
 Direct eye contact is vital too, as it’s the strongest way of communication in a job interview.

 2. Break the ice

 Sitting down and staring at the interviewer, waiting for him/her to start the conversation is a big no!
 This will merely show that you’re not confident enough to stir up a conversation.
 Instead, ask the interviewer about the weather, or even compliment their outfit or hairdo.
 No, this isn’t cheesy.
 It’s just a smart way to break the ice between each other.

 Being prepared for the interview is the best way to nail it.
 Mentioning the company’s latest achievement, award or event is always a plus.
 It shows how well informed you are and eager to get this job.
 Check out their website, LinkedIn profile or even Facebook page – they’re are a great way to get insight into the company.